bm13563/bm13563_es6_template/README.md

 # bm13563_es6_template
-My es6 development template, using rollup and babel
+es6 development template, using rollup and babel